Refer to Game Help Definitions

 - Bob interprets Alice's move as moving his chop two places from his 3rd slot to 1st slot.

-- Bob now has two unmarked unique cards saved and discards .yellow1
+- Bob now has two unmarked unique cards saved and discards yellow1.

-,with a red5clue,- There are 0clue tokens and no misfires.
+- There are 0clue tokens and no misfires.

 - Alice blind plays her second slot and causes a misfire.